owlbarn/tutorial/book/slicing/README.md

 * Slicing refers to the operation that extracts part of the data from an ndarrays or a matrix according to the well-defined *slice definition*.

-* Slicing can be applied to all the dense data structures, i.e. both ndarrays and matrice.
+* Slicing can be applied to all the dense data structures, i.e. both ndarrays and matrices.

 * Slice definition is an `index list` which clarifies *what indices* should be accessed and in *what order* for each dimension of the passed in variable.